rob-myers/rob-myers.github.io/articles/tech1.md

 Our whirlwind overview attempts to provide the gist.
 Actually, React is notoriously hard to understand.
 The internet is awash with poor explanations and cargo cult mentalities.
-But it is probably the most popular JavaScript component framework.
+However, React is probably the most popular JavaScript component framework;
-If you want to understand modern web development, it is arguably unavoidable.
+if you want to understand modern web development, it is arguably unavoidable.

 </aside>